City Survivability Rankings for Laundromat

 Try the Survivability Score tool →

-Tampa Bay ranks as the #1 city in the US for Laundromat survivability in StreetSpring's 2026 analysis, with an average score of 83%.
-This means that across well-selected neighborhoods in Tampa Bay, a Laundromat has approximately a 83% chance of still operating after two years — above the national average for this category.
-St Louis ranks second, followed by Charlotte.
-The full ranking reflects data across 11 major US metro areas — see the complete list above for all scores and neighborhood-level links.
+Dallas ranks as the #1 city in the US for Laundromats survivability in StreetSpring's 2026 analysis, with an average score of 75%.
+This means that across well-selected neighborhoods in Dallas, a Laundromat has approximately a 75% chance of still operating after two years — above the national average for this category.
+San Antonio ranks second, followed by Portland.
+The full ranking reflects data across 24 major US metro areas — see the complete list above for all scores and neighborhood-level links.

 StreetSpring recalculates survivability using the latest competitive, demographic, and foot traffic data, so the live score may differ from the static ranges shown here.

 Methodology: City rankings aggregate neighborhood-level Survivability Scores (max, average, and min) across all analyzed neighborhoods in each metro area.
 Rankings reflect average conditions but do not account for variation within cities.
-Coverage includes 11 major US metropolitan areas: Tampa Bay, St Louis, Charlotte, San Antonio, Portland, Chicago, Baltimore, Denver, Philadelphia, Atlanta, San Diego.
+Coverage includes 24 major US metropolitan areas: Dallas, San Antonio, Portland, St Louis, Charlotte, Orlando, Tampa Bay, Houston, San Diego, Phoenix, Los Angeles, San Francisco, Atlanta, Baltimore, Washington DC, Denver, Detroit, Minneapolis, Chicago, Boston, Miami, Seattle, New York City, Philadelphia.